Andromeda XXXVI: discovery of a new ultra-faint dwarf galaxy towards M31: Discussion and conclusions

-If And XXXVI is truly old and metal-poor, it would be interesting to confirm the quenching time through a detailed SFH.
+Assuming a distance of 776 kpc, we measure $M_{V}\sim- 5.9\pm0.1$ ($L = 1.90^{+0.12}_{-0.13} \times 10^{4} L_{\odot}$), and show that And XXXVI is relatively small with $r_{\rm h} \sim 64 ^{+30}_{-19}$ pc and $\epsilon \sim 0.015^{+0.032}_{-0.012}$.
+By comparing its derived size and luminosity to other confirmed compact systems around the MW and M31 (Fig. \ref{fig:Mv_rh}), we conclude that And XXXVI is most likely one of the faintest M31 dwarfs discovered to date.
+After varying our distance assumption by $\pm 100$ kpc (Table \ref{tab:lum_results}), we demonstrate that And XXXVI lies securely on the size-luminosity relation as an UFD.
+Follow-up kinematic data is required to decisively constrain And XXXVI's member stars and structural parameters.
+Targetting the brightest stars close to the TRGB would especially help constrain its distance (e.g. \citealt{Collins2024}) and confirm its $M_{V}$ measurement.
+If And XXXVI is confirmed to be old and metal-poor, it would be interesting to constrain the quenching time through a detailed SFH.
 If truly a reionisation fossil, it would question whether the SFH differences between M31's and the MW's satellite population are driven by environment.
-This would require deep space-based photometry (such as from the Hubble Space Telescope) to obtain a CMD reaching down to the oldest main-sequence turn-off (oMSTO. see, e.g., \citealt{Savino2023, Jones2026}) to understand when and how this system was quenched.
+This would require deep space-based photometry (such as from the Hubble Space Telescope) to obtain a CMD reaching down to the oldest main-sequence turn-off (oMSTO, e.g., \citealt{Savino2023, Jones2026}) to understand when and how this system was quenched.

-M31 is predicted to host as many as $\sim$92 dwarf galaxies ($M_{V} < -5.5$, \citealt{Doliva-Dolinsky2023}) while $\sim$43 are currently known, suggesting that our census of M31 satellites is far from complete.
+M31 is predicted to host as many as $\sim$92 dwarf galaxies ($M_{V} < -5.5$, \citealt{Doliva-Dolinsky2023}) yet $\sim$43 are currently known, suggesting that our census of M31 satellites is far from complete.
 Given that upcoming wide-field telescopes, such as the Legacy Survey of Space and Time (LSST; \citealt{LSST}) and Euclid (\citealt{mellier2025}), will not observe M31, follow-up observations of archival data with large ground-based telescopes (8+ meter class, under excellent seeing conditions) or space telescopes remains a promising avenue towards improving our knowledge of the M31 system.
 Indeed, the discovery of And XXXVI highlights that visual inspection remains very complementary to automatic and machine learning approaches, using resolved and/or semi-resolved data.
 Both methods in combination thus remain crucial towards constructing a complete picture of Andromeda.